matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 However, it is possible that it can become a vector for attacks if combined with a bot that treats said structured data messages, e.g. a Classifier Bot and/or a Ban Bot.

+### Routing, 2

+The Routing Bot does not have access to priviledged information.
+In particular, it CANNOT check whether:
+    - Alice is a member of _M_.`room_id`.
+    - Event _M_.`event_id` took place in room _M_.`room_id`.
+    - Alice could witness event _M_.`event_id`.

+This means that **it is possible to send bogus abuse reports**, as is already the case with the current Abuse Report API.

+This is probably something that SHOULD BE FIXED before merging this spec.

 ### Revealing oneself

-If a end-user doesn't understand the difference between `abuse.room` and other kinds of abuse report, there is the possibility that this end-user may end up revealing themself by sending a report against a moderator or against the room to the very moderators of that room.
+If a end-user doesn't understand the difference between `m.abuse.nature.room` and other kinds of abuse report, there is the possibility that this end-user may end up revealing themself by sending a report against a moderator or against the room to the very moderators of that room.

+The author believes that this is a problem that can and should be solved by UX.

-### Snooping administrators
+### Snooping administrators (user homeserver)

 Consider the following case:

 - homeserver compromised.org is administered by an evil administrator Marvin;
+- user @alice:compromised.org is a member of Community Room _CR_;
+- user @alice:compromised.org posts an abuse report against @bob:somewhere.org as DM to the Routing Bot;
+- Marvin can witness that @alice:compromised.org has sent a message to the Routing Bot but cannot witness the contents of the message (assuming encryption);
+- as @alice:compromised.org is a member of _CR_, Marvin can witness when @bob:somewhere.org is kicked/banned,
+    even if _CR_ is encrypted;
+- Marvin can deduce that @alice:compromised.org has denounced @bob:somewhere.org.

+This is BAD.
+However, this is better as the current situation in which Marvin can directly read the report posted by @alice:compromised.org using the reporting API.

+### Snooping administrators (moderator homeserver)

+Consider the following case:

+- homeserver compromised.org is administered by an evil administrator Marvin;
-- user @alice:compromised.org is a moderator of room _R_ with moderation room _MR_;
+- user @alice:compromised.org is a moderator of room _CR_ with moderation room _MR_;
 - user @bob:innocent.org is a member of room _R_;
-- @bob:innocent.org posts an abuse report _AR_ to _MR_;
+- @bob:innocent.org posts an abuse report as DM to the Routing Bot;
+- Marvin does not witness this;
-- Marvin may achieve access to the metadata on report _AR_, including:
+- Marvin sees that the Routing Bot posts a message to _MR_ but the metadata does not contain any data on @bob:innocent.org;
-    - the fact that @bob:innocent.org has reported something to room _AR_;
+- if the room is encrypted, Marvin cannot determine that @bob:innocent.org has posted an abuse report.

-- Marvin also has access to the metadata on _R_, including:
+This is GOOD.

+### Interfering administrator (moderator homeserver)

+Consider the following case:

+- homeserver compromised.org is administered by an evil administrator Marvin;
+- user @alice:compromised.org joins a moderation room _MR_;
+- Marvin can impersonate @alice:compromised.org and set `m.room.moderation.moderator_of`
+    to point to a malicious bot EvilBot;
+- when @alice:compromised.org becomes moderator for room _CR_ and sets _MR_ as moderation
+    room, EvilBot becomes the Routing Bot;
+- every abuse report in room _CR_ is deanonymized by EvilBot.

+This is BAD.
+This may suggest that the Routing Bot mechanism may be a bad idea.

+### Interfering administrator (moderator homeserver)

+Consider the following case:

+- homeserver compromised.org is administered by an evil administrator Marvin;
-    - the fact that _MR_ is the moderation room for _R_;
+- user @alice:compromised.org is a moderator of room _CR_ with moderation room _MR_;
-    - the fact that @charlie:toxic.org was just banned from _R_;
-- Marvin may deduce that @bob:innocent.org has reported @charlie:toxic.org.

-It is not clear how bad this is.

-It is also not clear how to decrease the risk.
+- Marvin can impersonate @alice:compromised.org and set `m.room.moderation.moderated_by`
+    to point to a moderation room under its control;
+- every abuse report in room _CR_ is deanonymized by EvilBot.

+This is BAD.
+This actually suggests that the problem goes beyond the Routing Bot.

 ### Snooping bots

-As bots are invited to moderation rooms, a compromised bot has access to all moderation data for that room.
+As bots are invited to moderation rooms, a compromised bot (whether it's Routing Bot, Classifier Bot or Ban Bot) has access to all moderation data for that room.

 ## Alternatives